An infinite family of knots whose hexagonal mosaic number is only realized in non-reduced projections: Definitions

-Note that every corona, including the boundary tiles, is roughly in the shape of a hexagon.
-We can think of the tiles in any given corona as lying on one of six sides and call the tiles that correspond to the vertices of the hexagon \emph{corner tiles}.

-A \emph{saturated} hexagonal mosaic is one in which every interior tile is a 3 crossing tile (one of the tiles labeled 23, 24, 25, and 26 in Figure~\ref{fig:tiles}).
-If an arc of the mosaic link hits every possible connection point between the boundary tiles and the penultimate tiles, as is the case in a saturated mosaic, then we say \emph{the boundary tiles are saturated}.
-For a mosaic with saturated boundary tiles, the penultimate tiles break down into three types of tiles.
+A \emph{saturated} hexagonal mosaic is one that uses only 3 crossing tiles (one of the tiles labeled 23, 24, 25, and 26 in Figure~\ref{fig:tiles}) on the interior.
+For a saturated mosaic, the penultimate tiles break down into three types of tiles.
 There are, of course, six corner tiles defined above.
 Let $T$ be a non-corner tile in the penultimate corona of a mosaic link $L$.
-The intersection of $T$ with the boundary tiles contains two hexagonal edges and thus up to 2 connection points.
-If $L$ uses both connection points as it does when the boundary tiles are saturated then obviously one of two things must happen, either there is an arc of $L$ in the two boundary tiles adjacent to $T$ connecting those two points to each other (see, for example, tiles $C', J'$, and $M'$ in mosaic $L'$ on the bottom left in Figure~\ref{lp}) or the arcs of $L$ in the adjacent boundary tiles do not directly connect the two points to each other (see, for example, tiles $H'$ and $G'$ in mosaic $L' $ in the same figure).
+The intersection of $T$ with the boundary tiles contains two hexagonal edges and thus up to two connection points.
+If $L$ uses both connection points as it does when the interior tiles are saturated then obviously one of two things must happen, either there is an arc of $L$ in the two boundary tiles adjacent to $T$ connecting those two points to each other (see, for example, tiles $C', J'$, and $M'$ in mosaic $L'$ on the bottom left in Figure~\ref{lp}) or the arcs of $L$ in the adjacent boundary tiles do not directly connect the two points to each other (see, for example, tiles $H'$ and $G'$ in mosaic $L' $ in the same figure).
 If the connection points of $T$ are not connected directly to each other we say $T$ is a \emph{type I} tile.
 If they are connected directly then $T$ is said to be a \emph{type II} tile.
-When the boundary tiles of a mosaic are all saturated, all of the tiles in the penultimate corona are exactly one of these three types and as we move around the the corona one will hit a corner tile, then a side of all type I tiles, then a corner tile then a side of all type II tiles, and so on alternating types as you pass each corner tile.
+When the tiles in penultimate corona use all the connection points it shares with the boundary tiles such as when it contains only 3 crossing tiles all of the tiles in the penultimate corona are exactly one of these three types and as we move around the the corona one will hit a corner tile, then a side of all type I tiles, then a corner tile then a side of all type II tiles, and so on alternating types as you pass each corner tile.